jfarid27/dataVisIntro/README.md

 dataVisIntro
 ============

-A web based, interactive introduction to data visualization using d3.
+A Node.js based, interactive introduction to data visualization using d3.

+Navigate to the app folder and start with:

+node ../scripts/web-server.js